-- To determine the boot disk groups, look for the rootvol volume in the output of the vxprint command. - # vxprint - 2 Use the vxdg command to find the boot disk group where you are currently booted. - # vxdq bootdg
+- 1 To determine the boot disk groups, look for the rootvol volume in the output of the vxprint command. - # vxprint - 2 Use the vxdg command to find the boot disk group where you are currently booted. - # vxdg bootdg where the -Y option indicates a silent operation, and original_bootdg is the boot disk group that you no longer need.

-- Boot the operating system from the backup boot disk group. - 4 Join the original boot disk group to the backup disk group. - # /etc/vx/bin/vxrootadm -Y join original bootdg
+- 3 Boot the operating system from the backup boot disk group. - 4 Join the original boot disk group to the backup disk group.

+/etc/vx/bin/vxrootadm -Y join original_bootdg